-We work to improve the needs of refugee and migrant communities, we act and do this practically, but we also reflect and in that way constant learning is going on.
-So challenging yourself applies to both practical improvisations and creation, as much as the analyses of what you will be experiencing.
+We work to improve the needs of refugee and migrant communities, we act and do this practically, but we also reflect and in that way we are constantly learning.
+Therefore, challenging yourself applies to both practical improvisations and creation, as much as the analyses of what you will be experiencing.
 Almere is a city with 150 different nationalities and so learning and dealing with different communication styles is an important part of our work.
-Connecting different generations is another aspect, offering possibilities.
+Connecting different generations is another aspect, offering possibilities and different views.

-Many WorkAwyers have stayed longer than originally intended since they also find a sense of fulfilment and enjoyment to make a real difference.
+Many WorkAwyers have stayed longer than originally intended since they also find a sense of fulfillment and enjoy making a real difference.

-We are a family of 6, but our oldest son Amin (23) has moved out for university study.
-This leaves a gap of ẗhe oldest" and having "adopted" a number of young refugee's and au pairs in the past, we are used to an open and outgoing family climate, in which our two daughters Zara (9) and Yasmin (16) and our foster child Lutshen (11) is growing up.
+We are a family of 5, but our oldest son Amin (23) has moved out and works full-time.
+This leaves the gap of "the oldest" and having "adopted" a number of young refugee's and au pairs in the past, we are used to an open and outgoing family climate, in which our two daughters Zara (10) and Yasmin (17) are growing up.

-Your primary tasks involve quality time with Zara and to a lesser extend Yasmin & Lutshen.
-Whilst we as parents may be busy attending the never-ending needs of the refugee and wider community, our children need you to assist us in taking care of them with creativity, patience and initiative in the loving care for them and their needs.
-This involves school runs; driving them to clubs etc., cooking and light housework.
+Your primary tasks would involve quality time with Zara and to a lesser extent Yasmin.
+Whilst we as parents may be busy attending the never-ending needs of refugees and the wider community, our children need you to assist us in taking care of them with creativity, patience, and initiative by providing loving care for them and their needs.
+This involves school runs; driving them to after school activities or to friends etc., cooking and light housework.

 Of course, if you have previous experience and relevant education, we can agree on a position that suits your level of responsibility, which can be discussed.

-Since we just build our house, which is not fully completed the accommodation we offer is improvised: a sort of camping arrangement in your very own caravan, which accommodates 1-3 people, situated in our garden.
-There is a wifi Internet connection and electricity to charge mobile phones, laptops etc.
+Since we just built our house, it is not fully completed & it has a few rough edges here and there.
+The accommodation we offer is one room but with access to the kitchen, bathroom & the rest of the house.
+There is a wifi connection and electricity to charge mobile phones, laptops, etc.

 We usually take turns cooking, we take pride in healthy and delicious food: vegan, vegetarian, halal: everything is possible.... if you like cooking we are more than happy to follow your lead!